Skip to content

 Ichimoku Cloud

-Ichimoku Cloud is a technical indicator that helps identify trend direction and potential support and resistance zones in the market.
+Ichimoku Cloud is a technical indicator that helps identify trend direction as well as potential support and resistance zones in the market.

-The core feature of the indicator is the Kumo cloud, built between two lines: Span A and Span B. The cloud is shifted 26 periods forward, displaying potential support and resistance zones in the future.
+The key feature of the indicator is the Kumo cloud, which is built between two lines: Senkou Span A and Senkou Span B. The cloud is shifted 26 periods forward, showing potential support and resistance zones.
+Its color depends on the relative position of the lines: green when line A is above line B, and red when line B is above line A.

 Ichimoku Cloud